mcgnly/DeveloperDocumentation/AuthorizationDoc.md

 # Authorization API
 The relayr authorization mechanism utilizes the OAuth 2.0 standard.
-The relayr Authorization API provides programmatic acces to the two OAuth 2.0 Authorization methods implemented on the relayr platform.
+The relayr Authorization Doc provides information about the two OAuth methods implemented on the relayr platform.

 # A Few Words about OAuth
 *OAuth* is an open standard for authorization.